GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Introduction

 \section{Introduction}

-Observational surveys over the last two decades have revealed several hundreds of high-$z$ quasars \citep[$z\gtrsim6$; e.g.][]{fan_2000,fan_2001,Fan2003,willott_2009,Willott2010,Kashikawa2015,Banados2016,Banados2017,Matsuoka2018,Wang2019}, less than a billion years into the Universe's history.
+Observational surveys over the last two decades have revealed several hundreds of high-$z$ quasars \citep[$z\gtrsim6$; e.g.][]{fan_2000,fan_2001,Fan2003,willott_2009,Willott2010,Kashikawa2015,Banados2016,Banados2017,Banados2022,Matsuoka2018,Wang2019,Yang2023}, less than a billion years into the Universe's history.
 The black holes powering these quasars have been measured to be as massive as $\sim10^{10} \rm{M}_\odot$ \citep{wu_2015}, raising questions about the nature of the first black hole seeds and their extreme growth mechanisms.
 Theories to explain the growth of these first quasars generally require massive black hole seeds, sustained accretion at the Eddington limit, or phases of accretion at super-Eddington rates \citep[e.g.][]{Volonteri2005,Volonteri2015,Sijacki2009}.
-Indeed, some quasars have been measured to have accretion rates above the Eddington limit \citep[e.g.][]{Banados2017,Pons2019a}.
-Accurate measurements of the black hole mass and accretion rate for high-$z$ quasars provide vital constraints for these theories.
+Indeed, some quasars have been measured to have accretion rates above the Eddington limit \citep[e.g.][]{Banados2017,Pons2019a,Farina2022}, although when considering the uncertain black hole mass measurements and large scatter in the adopted scaling relations, \citet{Farina2022} found no clear evidence for a significant population of super-Eddington high-$z$ quasars.
+Thus accurate measurements of the black hole mass and accretion rate for high-$z$ quasars provide vital constraints for these theories.